-At some time during your pregnancy, you will probably hear about cord blood donation.
-Your physicians at Sparks & Favor have prepared the following information to help our expectant families understand the potential benefits and possible consequences of these donations.
-We neither recommend nor discourage them.
+Your physicians at Sparks & Favor have prepared the following information to help our expectant families understand the potential benefits and possible consequences of cord blood donation.
+We neither recommend nor discourage this.
 We want our patients to base their choice on the principles of informed consent.
 However, we do not consider the arrival at the hospital for the birth of your baby to be the ideal time to first hear about or begin considering this option.

 Our practice does not receive financial compensation for your donation to a public bank.
 If you choose a private bank, we are compensated only for collection of cord blood.

 What is cord blood?

 This is blood collected from what remains in your baby’s umbilical cord after it has been clamped, cut, and is no longer connected to your baby.
 It is blood from the baby’s system, not the mother’s blood.

 Cord blood contains cells that can be transplanted into another individual to treat certain cancers, immune system diseases, and blood disorders like sickle-cell disease.
 It is also used in clinical trials to develop new therapies for other conditions.
 Cord blood transplants have similar uses as bone marrow transplants.
 The American College of Obstetricians and Gynecologists (ACOG) states:

 Families of all ethnicities and races should consider the societal benefit of public cord blood donation to increase the availability of matched cord blood units for people of all backgrounds.

 Read more from ACOG.
 (If you are viewing the print version of this document, you can search Cord Blood Donation in the About Women’s Health section of our website.
 Read further to learn about uses of donated cord blood that is not suitable for banking.

 Does Brookwood offer the option to donate cord blood?